-Table 1.1: The South Asia an Seas Regi on in numbers TUDIC 1.1.
-1110 30 401 / 1310 in Seus negr
+Table 1.1: The South Asian Seas Region in numbers

-Sources: CIA, 2014; Burke et al, 2001; CBD National Reports ; UNDP, 2014;
+Sources : CIA, 2014 ; Burke et al, 2001 ; CBD National Reports ; UNDP, 2014;

 Rationale for a Regional Strategy

 As seen above, the SAS region faces many environmental challenges resulting from inadequate management and other human induced impacts.
 As the region expands economically to cater for an increasing population, the limited resource base in SAS countries are being increasingly pressurized and some habitats and species are already threatened with total destruction or disappearance.
 In order to address this, the SAS governments are developing their policy, legislative and institutional capabilities, moving towards a more sustainable utilization of their coastal and marine resources.